Wild Orchids (film): Cast

+Music

+The film featured a theme song entitled “Wild Orchids” by Ray Klages (words) and William Axt and David Mendoza (music).

 Production

 Production took place between October and November 1928 at the Metro-Goldwyn-Mayer studios in Culver City, California (USA).
 During production, Garbo spent one day filming a cameo appearance for the James Cruze film A Man's Man.
 Production stills photographs were made by James Manatt and production portraits were taken by Ruth Harriet Louise in October 1928.

 This is often listed as a "silent" film, but it is not.
 It was released as a non-talking sound film, with a complete orchestral score and sound effects, retained on both the VHS and DVD releases.
 Dialogue was conveyed via title cards, per the standard silent film convention.

 Reception

 Critical response

 The film received 2.5 stars at All Movie Guide.

 The New York Times called it "a pleasingly imaginative picturization of a special screen contribution from the pen of John Colton", praising the thespians' performances:

 "Miss Garbo's acting is well-timed and, as usual, effective.
 It is not an easy rôle but she succeeds in imparting to it no small amount of subtlety.
 Nils Asther is capital as the Prince, a persistent individual who appears to be sadly lacking in caution.
 Lewis Stone, who is the villain of The Trial of Mary Dugan, does splendidly as the somewhat short-sighted husband of this silent film."